 What are parathyroid disorders?

 Disorders of the parathyroid glands most commonly present with abnormalities of serum calcium.
-Customers with primary hyperparathyroidism (the most common cause of hyercalcemia in outpatients) are often asymptomatic or may have bone disease, nephrolithiasis, or neuromuscular symptoms.
-Customers with chronic kidney disease may develop secondary hyerparathyroidism with resultant chronic kidney disease-mineral and bone disorder.
+Patients with primary hyperparathyroidism (the most common cause of hyercalcemia in outpatients) are often asymptomatic or may have bone disease, nephrolithiasis, or neuromuscular symptoms.
+Patients with chronic kidney disease may develop secondary hyerparathyroidism with resultant chronic kidney disease-mineral and bone disorder.

 What are the risk factors for parathyroid disorders?